-The draft version of the timetable is compiled at X-5 and supplied to the applicants concerned.
+The draft version of the timetable is compiled until 03.07.2024 and supplied to the applicants concerned.
 It contains available train paths and train paths produced under the relevant path requests.
 The draft does not include paths for locomotives running light within junctions.